 If you're ready to reduce stress in your life, setting a goal may help.
 Try following these three steps:

 Stress can be hard to deal with on your own.
 It's okay to seek help if you need it.
 Talk with your doctor about the stress you're feeling and how it affects you.
 A professional counsellor or other health professional can help you find ways to reduce stress symptoms.
 He or she can also help you think about ways to reduce stress in your life.

 A counsellor or health professional is useful for:

-treatment for other emotional problems related to stress, such as anxiety, depression, or insomnia.
+You may need treatment for other emotional problems related to stress, such as anxiety, depression, or insomnia.
 Treatment may include medicines or professional counselling.

 Other Works Consulted

 Anspaugh DJ, et al. (2011).
 Coping with and managing stress.
 In Wellness: Concepts and Applications, 8th ed., pp. 307-340.
 New York: McGraw-Hill.